home-assistant/home-assistant.io/source/_lovelace/button.markdown

   type: map
 theme:
   required: false
   description: The card theme, which may be set to any theme from the `themes.yaml` file.
+For more information about themes, see the [frontend documentation](https://www.home-assistant.io/integrations/frontend/).
   type: string
 {% endconfiguration %}